FireXCore/Smart-Webp-Converter/README.md

 5. 🎉 Enjoy faster image loading and improved site performance!

 For more guidance and support, please visit [this link](https://firexcore.com/blog/webp-image-optimization-for-wordpress/).
+To install the plugin directly, visit the [WebP Image Converter plugin page on WordPress](https://wordpress.org/plugins/smart-webp-converter/).

 ## 📄 License
 This plugin is open-source and distributed under the [MIT License](LICENSE).